Rezix93/myStuff/LTTNG/spark-example/new logs.md

 A task is a unit of work that is sent to an executor.
 Each stage is composed of tasks, where each task corresponds to a combination of data and computation on that data.
 A task is Spark's smallest unit of work and is executed on a single executor.
 In summary, transformations define a set of instructions to be applied to data, which are organized into stages for efficiency.
 Stages are grouped into jobs when an action is called, and jobs are broken down into tasks that are distributed across the Spark cluster for execution.

+### Categorization
+RDD Actions: More low-level operations for working directly with distributed data.
+These actions are fundamental for RDD manipulation.
+DataFrame Actions: Higher-level operations that allow for more complex computations and aggregations, often with optimized execution plans.

 Apache Spark actions are operations that trigger computation over RDDs, DataFrames, and Datasets to return results to the driver program or write to storage.
 Actions are the point at which Spark starts executing the code in a cluster to return results or save data.
 Here's a list of commonly used actions in Spark:

 ### RDD Actions